How to fight Corruption?

 Fighting corruption requires a clear knowledge of what is going on in society.
 Building effective anti-corruption structures has to be seen as a conglomerate of various sciences – law, criminology, psychology and economics!
 Even philosophical considerations flow into the process of gaining knowledge and developing solutions.

-Only those who view the problem of corruption from the perspective of society as a whole can end the cat-and-mouse game in its favor and shape it for the benefit of all.
+Only those who view the problem of corruption from the perspective of society as a whole can end the cat-and-mouse game in its favour and shape it for the benefit of all.

 The development of an effective anti-corruption policy thus fundamentally requires interdisciplinary cooperation.
 Decisions must permeate all areas of social life and significantly strengthen and improve transparency in all social and legal processes.